-That doesn't happen now of course (unless you're in a private pool) because it is all mixed bathing and swimsuits are worn.
+That doesn't happen now of course (unless you're in a private pool) because it's all mixed bathing so swimsuits are worn.

 I wouldn't be wearing my best swimsuit though because the minerals in the water tend to rot the material.
 Hired swimwear is available.